NativeScript/docs-v7/docs/ui/icon-fonts.md

 ---
 title: Icon Fonts
 description: Learn how to use icon fonts to display icons instead of using images.
+The article describes how to set up the needed font file and how to use the icons via XML and code-behind.
 position: 140
 slug: icon-fonts
 previous_url: /icon-fonts